 - Children under 6 years old are free

 Where to find Top of the Rock and how to get there

 The Top of the Rock is located at 30 Rockefeller Plaza, New York, NY 10112.
 It can be reached by subway with the nearest station being 47th-50th Street Rockefeller Center (B, D, F and M).
 The entrance to the Top of the Rock is located on 50th Street, between 5th and 6th Avenue.
 However, thanks to its central location, you can even get there on foot or by bus.
 Here's how to get to the Top of the Rock wherever you are.

 Top of the Rock opening hours

 Open from 11AM to 7PM every day of the week.
 The first elevator goes up at 11AM and the last elevator goes up at 6:10PM.
-The hours may change on holidays, so I recommend you take a look at this article on Top of the Rock opening hours to make sure the observation deck is open on the day and time you feel like visiting.
+Hours may change on holidays, so I recommend you take a look at this article on Top of the Rock's opening hours to make sure the observation deck is open on the day and time you feel like visiting.

-How to access the building to climb to the Top of the Rock?
+How to access the building to go up to the Top of the Rock?

 The main entrance to Rockefeller Center's Top of the Rock is located on 50th Street between 5th and 6th Avenue, indicated as Top of The Rock - Observation Deck with a large unfolded carpet showing the entrance.

 Whether you have purchased your ticket or a tourist card that includes admission to the observation deck online, you must go to the ticket booths to have the staff exchange it for an original ticket.
-Once there you will see that there are two lines, one for visitors who have not purchased a ticket in advance and do not have a New York Pass and a quicker line for those who have.
+Once there you will see that there are two lines, one for visitors who have not purchased a ticket in advance and do not have a New York Pass and a faster line for those who do.